intelligent-username/Tachion/README.md

 If tweaking any of the internals of the project, make sure to first read the provided `.md` (markdown) files in the folder you're working in to understand the corresponding specifications.

+For a better understanding of how the project is structured, have a look at the file structure below.

 ## File Structure

+Below are some of the important files and folders in this project:

 ```
 Tachion/